-I grew up in New York City, the oldest of three children and the only girl.
-Despite the very traditional roles then ascribed to women, I had parents who believed I could accomplish anything I set my heart and head to do.
+Despite the very traditional roles ascribed to women as I was growing up, I was extremely lucky to have parents who believed I could accomplish anything I set my heart and head to do.

 I decided that I wanted to become a history professor, which meant I needed a doctorate.
 As always, my parents were entirely supportive although this was not a typical path then for a young woman.
 I went to Yale, earning an MA in History and a Ph.D. in American Studies.